-Recovering From Infidelity Guidelines for Socializing With People Outside the Marriage or Committed Relationship
+Recovering From Infidelity Guidelines for Socializing with People Outside the Marriage or Committed Relationship

 Discuss with your partner how the two of you will now behave in the following situations.
 Write down what you have agreed upon.
 These guidelines are to govern your behavior with the opposite sex.
-I suggest after the affair is over and as part of your recovering from infidelity, you review the guidelines you have decided on several times a month for at least one year.
-As you develop these affair prevention guidelines, you need to be honest about your needs, transparent about what you want, and careful not to agree to anything you can’t or won’t actually do.
+I suggest after the affair is over and as part of your recovery from infidelity, you review the guidelines you have decided on several times a month for at least one year.
+As you develop these affair prevention guidelines, you need to be honest about your needs, transparent about what you want, and careful not to agree to anything you can’t or won’t do.

 Answer the following questions to determine your list of relationship rules that will govern how you interact with individuals of the opposite sex when your partner is not present:

 You may want to print this exercise for ease of use.
 Click the Print Friendly button below the article.
 You can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.

 1. Write your relationship rule for contact with a former boyfriend or girlfriend?

 2. Write your relationship rule for having a meal in a restaurant or similar meeting place alone with someone of the opposite sex.
 Consider both ‘social’ and "business" get-togethers.

 3. Write your relationship rule for informing your partner when you are going to have or have had a social or business meeting with someone of the opposite sex.

 4. Write your relationship rule for helping a business associate of the opposite sex with a personal problem.

 5. Write your relationship rule for what constitutes contact (in person, phone, email, text, etc).